 How are your organization’s current or anticipated future products made available to transit and private mobility providers?

-Does your organization offer accounts to your customers to manage payment, customer services, and/or other features?
+Does your organization offer accounts to your customers to manage payments, customer services, and/or other features?

-How might your organization utilize data on linked multi-modal trips to create value for your organization, customers, or society?
+How might your organization utilize data on linked multimodal trips to create value for your organization, customers, or society?

-What barriers do you see in scaling your solution statewide, and what can the State do to help you overcome those barriers?
+What barriers do you see in scaling your solution statewide, and what can the state do to help you overcome those barriers?

-If your organization is a shared mobility provider, do your vehicles have open data feeds?
+If your organization is a shared-mobility provider, do your vehicles have open data feeds?

 PART 4 – Other risks and challenges